velowander/DDGClient/README.md

 ##DDGClient

+_ It appears that Duckduckgo has shutdown or altered their API, so the application no longer works. _

 * Android Studio learning project from Coursera course
 * Runs on API 7 (Android 2.1 Eclair) or higher
 * Look up the dictionary definition of any English word.